Where is Dublin Located in the World?

 Geographical Location

-Dublin is positioned at a latitude of 53.3498° N (North) and a longitude of 6.2603° W (West).
-It borders the eastern coast of Ireland, adjacent to the Irish Sea.
-The city lies at the mouth of the River Liffey, which divides Dublin into two regions: Northside and Southside.
-The central point of Dublin can be identified as O’Connell Bridge, which spans the River Liffey connecting the two sides of the city.
+Latitute is located at 53.3498° N (North) and the Longitude is 6.2603° W (West).
+It lies on the eastern coast of Ireland, to the western side of the Irish Sea.
+Dublin is located in the mouth of the River Liffey which divides the city Northside and Southside.
+O’Connell Bridge, which lies across the River Liffey between the two sides of Dublin, is the central point of Dublin.

 Ireland’s Location